A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

-A map of $\E_\infty$-rings with $\cir$-action or a map of $p$-typical cyclotomic $\E_\infty$-rings is said to be eff (resp. discretely $p$-completely eff) if the underlying map of $\E_\infty$-rings is. \end{definition}
+A map of $\E_\infty$-rings with $\cir$-action or a map of $p$-typical cyclotomic $\E_\infty$-rings is said to be \emph{eff} or \emph{$p$-completely eff} or \emph{evenly free} or \emph{$p$-completely evenly free} if the underlying map of $\E_\infty$-rings is. \end{definition}

+\begin{remark} Let $f : A \to B$ be a map of $\E_\infty$-rings.
+If $f$ is ($p$-completely) evenly free, then $f$ is ($p$-completely) eff.
+If $f$ is eff (resp. evenly free), then it is $p$-completely eff (resp. $p$-completely evenly free). \end{remark}